kingShazor/kingShazor/README.md

 - 👋 Hi, I’m @kingShazor
 - 👀 I’m interested in learning more about programming.
-I want to diversify because I have only used one programming language for decades.
-I'm only good at solving certain tasks in our framework too quickly.
+My stack: fish, zig, c++, python, lua
-- 🌱 I’m currently configuring Neovim (I'm used to programming without anycompiler intelligence other than the one that marks every line as an error (eclipse) - watched 'C++ Coding with Neovim - Prateek Raman - CppCon 2022')
+- 🌱 I’m currently coding my Neovim cfg
-- 💞️ I’m looking to collaborate on a rust project.
+- 💞️ I’m looking to collaborate on a zig project.
 - 📫 How to reach me: notifications
 - 😄 Pronouns: Me